 Ensure to talk to your solar provider about the best system for your home or business.
-At Instyle Solar, we’ll walk you through our solar battery selection based on your energy needs.
+At Instyle Solar, we’ll walk you through the pros and cons of installing a battery.

 Who is eligible for a solar battery storage discount?

 If you live in the ACT, you are eligible for a Solar battery storage discount if you meet the following criteria: